gorangalinec/zf-beginners-doctrine2/ch6/docs/readme.md

     resources.doctrine.dbal.connections.default.parameters.password = "BVNaQPeuzaAY3YV7"

-5. Add the tables for the \Square\Entities
+5. Create the database schema, the tables that correspond to our \Square\Entities classes.

     Ensure Production Settings Are Ok